thisIsTheFoxe/M-AE-D-N/readme.md

 # This is an online multiplayer version of the popular German boardgame: Mensch ärgere dich nicht!

-Made with JavaScript and Node.js
+Made with the JavaScript framework p5.js and Node.js

 ```
 $ npm install